Chad Shenk

 Before joining the faculty at the University of Rochester and the Mt.
 Hope Family Center, I was on the faculty in the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center (2010-2013) as well as the Department of Human Development and Family Studies and the Department of Pediatrics at Penn State (2013-2024).

 I am a board-certified clinical psychologist in clinical child and adolescent psychology and a Fellow of the American Psychological Association (Divisions 37 and 53).
-I am a trained provider for Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+I am a certified or trained provider for Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).

 My research creates advancements for estimating, explaining, and intervening upon the onset and course of common psychiatric disorders following exposure to pediatric trauma and adversity.
 This research has been funded by multiple institutes at the National Institutes of Health, the National Science Foundation, the American Psychological Association, as well as other institutions and foundations.